bansell/partialeffects/README.md

 modelled on `moderndive::get_regression_points()` but further calculates partial residuals (`partial_resid`) for effects of interest.

-The entire `experimental_data_scaled` data is captured by the `mod_scaled` object created above.
+The entire `systolic_trial_scaled` data is captured by the `mod_scaled` object created above.
 Therefore this function needs only a model object and the column name of the effect of interest:

 ``` r
 partial_treatment <- extract_partial(mod_scaled, 'treatment')